garciart/flask-demo/tracker/tracker_02/README.md

 Here are some guidelines to using environment variable files with Flask:

 - Environment variable files store settings that must be set before Flask even starts.
-We will cover configuration files that store runtime variables like `LOGGING_LEVEL` shortly.
+We will cover runtime variables and configuration files shortly.
 - Do not share the information in environment variable files, like `SECRET_KEY`, on public repositories.

 Your application structure should be like the following: